NOAA Offices and NOAA-established cooperative efforts involved in deep-sea coral research and conservation

 U.S. Geological Survey (USGS): Diversity, Systematics, and Connectivity of Vulnerable Reef Ecosystems (DISCOVRE)

-Bureau of Ocean Energy Management, Regulation and Enforcement (BOEMRE): Technology Assessment and Research (TA&R)
+Bureau of Ocean Energy Management (BOEM): Technology Assessment Program (TAP)

 Marine Conservation Institute is a nonprofit organization dedicated to maintaining healthy, living oceans for all of us and future generations.